The Pros & Cons of TAMUK Rabbits: Are They Right for Your Homestead?

 Look, not every TAMUK rabbit is created equal.
 You’ve gotta find a breeder that’s been working with a good line of TAMUK composite rabbits, or you might end up with underperformers.
 Visit the rabbitry if you can.
 Ask questions about their growth rates and production.
 And if the place smells like wet hay and broken dreams… turn around.

 Raising TAMUK kits is kinda like what Forrest Gump said—it’s like opening a box of chocolates… you never know what you’re gonna get.
-TAMUK does can throw a litter with brown, white, black, grey, buff, and spotted bunnies all hoppin’ around like jellybeans.
+TAMUK does can throw a litter with brown, white, black, grey, and spotted bunnies all hoppin’ around like jellybeans in a tumble dryer.
 It’s a colorful bag of fluff that’ll flat-out brighten your day.
 Whether you love variety or nest box surprises, these rabbits bring the rainbow to your barn.

 ❌ Con #4: You Might Get Addicted